My story of becoming a coach is multi-factorial, but this covers most:

 Somehow, I began listening to podcasts on health and wellness, and came to wonder if my behaviors were actually symptoms of potential health issues.
 So, I went to medical doctor and had blood tests done to check my health and my hormones.
 I was saddened to discover there was nothing wrong with me to fix, that I was normal….. even though I didn’t feel that way.

 A year later, I had my dog treated through a Naturopathic doctor.
-I was curios about the hair testing she performed, and thought it might be fun to try on myself.
+I was curios about the hair testing she performed on her, and thought it might be fun to try on myself.
 Well….. that was a life changing moment when the results came back!

 Turns out, I was actually very low in key essential minerals and that they were not in an optimal balance for health (even though they were in the normal range of conventional medicine).
 The results of my test also included what tendencies towards certain conditions that my mineral imbalances result in.
 I was surprised and so happy to hear they were depression, hypothyroidism and hypoglycemia.
 Happy????
 Why???
 Because I finally had answers to why I had thinning hair, why I had mood swings and why I was always fatigued (to the point where on multiple occasions, I had fallen asleep on the back of a motorcycle!).